gottacatchenall/thesis_proposal/README.md

 Much like ecology, NWP is faced with high-dimensional systems that are governed by different mechanisms at different scales.

-Much as one would not aim to forecast the weather in Quebec by applying Navier-Stokes.
 NWP has worked because it incorporates information about data and meteorological processes collected at difference scales into models that.
 Use of computational methods in NWP.

+Much as one would not aim to forecast the weather in Quebec by applying Navier-Stokes, forecasting ecological systems must

 Transition to simulation as the solution: shift toward approach of building models that _generate_ data.